Gibraltar publishes DLT guidance notes

-The Gibraltar Government and Gibraltar Financial Services Commission today published guidance notes to assist operators applying for licences under the Rock’s new regulatory framework for distributed ledger technology [DLT].
+The Gibraltar Government and Gibraltar Financial Services Commission has published guidance notes to assist operators applying for licences under the Rock’s new regulatory framework for distributed ledger technology [DLT].

 As from January 1, any company operating in or from Gibraltar using DLT to store or transmit value belonging to others will need to be licensed by the GFSC.